francojeferson/challenge-artificial-intelligence/COMMENTS.md

   video, audio) for a seamless learning experience.
 - **Performance Tuning**: Address potential performance bottlenecks with large datasets by exploring more efficient indexing solutions or caching strategies.
+- **Transcription Accuracy**: Explore alternative transcription models or configurations to improve accuracy for video content, following the failure of 'vosk-model-pt-fb-v0.1.1-20220516_2113'.
 - **Additional Resource Types**: Plan for extensibility to support new formats like audio-only files or interactive web content by adding new ingestion adapters.